GaiaNet-AI/docs/docs/user-guide/apps/gpt-planner.md

 client = openai.OpenAI(base_url="https://llama.us.gaianet.network/v1", api_key=OPENAI_API_KEY)
 ```

-Next, replace all the `gpt-4o-mini` model name with the `Meta-Llama-3-8B-Instruct-Q5_K_M` model name in the code.
+Next, replace all the `gpt-4o-mini` model name with the `llama` model name in the code.
 Here is an example.

 ```
 response = client.chat.completions.create(
-    model="Meta-Llama-3-8B-Instruct-Q5_K_M",
+    model="llama",
     messages=[
         {"role": "system", "content": "You are a helpful assistant.
 Use the given plan to create a detailed and high-quality response to the user's query."}, {"role": "user", "content": f"User Query: {user_query}\n\nPlan: {best_plan}\n\nGenerate a detailed response based on this plan."}